 “Blocks” are entire phrases, collocations or phrasal verbs.
 The reason they’re useful is that you can “input” them into a conversation – and then just add the details for that conversation.
 They help you get more fluent (you don’t need to stop and translate) and more natural (they’re what native speakers actually say).

-My speaking program Real English Conversations gives you 350+ of these phrases so you can speak easily and naturally in advanced conversations.
-You practise the phrases through simulated conversations, so you can say them at natural speed and increase your fluency.
+My speaking program The English Fluency Club shows you how to use these phrases so you can speak easily and naturally in advanced conversations.

 Follow someone you admire